 The Festival of Trees will be on display in the W.L.
 Mills Conference Center on November 22 – 26.
 “Step into a festival world of Christmas Trees as you experience Christmas in the Smokies at the 2011 Festival of Trees, Gatlinburg, Tennessee.
 Surrounded by the twinkling lights and sounds and smells of the holidays, shop the many handmade centerpieces and craft items, and return to the joys of celebrating Christmas in the Smokies.”

 Everyone wants to know about the Christmas Parade!
 The Gatlinburg Fantasy of Lights Christmas Parade starts at light #1A on Hwy 321, and ends at light #10 on Parkway!
-It will be on December 2, beginning at 7:30 pm.
-Over the course of about an hour and a half, the parade excitement for young and old also includes more than 100 parade entries, over a dozen marching bands from Tennessee, North Carolina, Virginia, Georgia, and Alabama, and giant helium balloons, and even the Oscar Mayer Wienermobile, as more than 80,000 people line the streets!
+It will be on December 7, beginning at 7:30 pm.
+Over the course of about an hour and a half, the parade excitement for young and old also includes more than 100 parade entries, over a dozen marching bands from Tennessee, North Carolina, Virginia, Georgia, and Alabama, and giant helium balloons taking to the streets, as more than 80,000 people line the streets!
 Don’t miss the excitement!

-“Get a head start on your Christmas shopping at our Christmas Craft Show beginning on Thanksgiving week, November 22 – December 4.
+“Get a head start on your Christmas shopping at our Christmas Craft Show beginning on November 26 – December 2.
 Doors open at 10am daily and as usual the admission is free to everyone!
 Shop in the comfort of the Gatlinburg Convention Center amidst the holiday decor and surroundings.
 This will surely get you in the Christmas mood and kick your holidays off just right.
 Give a craft for Christmas… it’s sure to be the most unique gift you can give and it’s one-of-a-kind!”

 And for the grand finale, will be the New Year’s Ball Drop and Fireworks in downtown Gatlinburg!
-“Gatlinburg will welcome the arrival of 2012 in unique style with its 24th Annual New Year’s Eve Ball Drop and Fireworks Show around the intersection of Parkway and Historic Nature Trail at the base of the Space Needle late Friday night, December 31.
-At the stroke of midnight on January 1, 2012, the Space Needle area will shine with a red glow from the surrounding rooftops at the beginning of a music program which includes selected songs followed by a choreographed fireworks show produced by Pyro-Shows of LaFollette, Tennessee.”
+“Gatlinburg will welcome the arrival of 2013 in unique style with its 25th Annual New Year’s Eve Ball Drop and Fireworks Show around the intersection of Parkway and Historic Nature Trail at the base of the Space Needle late Monday night, December 31..
+At the stroke of midnight on January 1, 2013, the Space Needle area will shine with a red glow from the surrounding rooftops at the beginning of a music program which includes selected songs followed by a choreographed fireworks show produced by Pyro-Shows of LaFollette, Tennessee.”

 It truly is the most wonderful time of the year!!!